2020 applications open Tuesday 1 October to 5pm AEST, Saturday 30 November 2019.

 - Applications will be reviewed by an Award Review Panel that is comprised of cultural representatives and relevant Division, Faculty, Chapter and training representatives of the College.

-- The award terms & conditions apply throughout the entirety of the Scholarship.
+- The Award terms and conditions apply throughout the entirety of the Scholarship.